sine2pi/Betweenness-Module/README.md

         betweenness[:, i+1] += between_score
 ```

-This creates a sliding window of triplets exactly as you described: abc, bcd, cde, etc. Each token's betweenness is calculated based on how it mediates the relationship between its neighbors.
+This creates a sliding window of triplets: abc, bcd, cde, etc. Each token's betweenness is calculated based on how it mediates the relationship between its neighbors.

 ### Implicit Global Effects